friedrith/webhook-catcher/README.md

 # webhook-catcher

 This is an express router to catch webhooks.
-So you add this router to your express server and this router will emit signal when webhooks are pushed by some tool.
+So you add this router to your express server and this router will emit signal when webhooks are triggered by services.

 ## Services